An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases: The circuit

 Let us consider both static and RF magnetic fields that are spatially homogeneous over the scale of the atomic sample, and that the RF field is linearly polarized.
 We may define the static offset field as $\mathbf{B}_0 = B_0\,\mathbf{e}_z$, and focus on a pair of adjacent magnetic sublevels, split by an energy $\hbar\omega_0$ associated with $B_0$.
 These realize an effective atomic spin-1/2 system, as they coincide with the eigenstates $\ket{m}$ of the spin projection $S_z$ along the quantization axis \footnote{While the considered spin $\mathbf{S}$ typically maps to the total angular momentum $\mathbf{F}$ of the hyperfine atomic state, in the limit of large magnetic fields $B_0$ it approaches the nuclear spin $\mathbf{I}$, which decouples from the electronic shell\cite{Bransden2003}.}.
-The interaction of an atomic spin $\mathbf{S}$ with a RF magnetic field $\mathbf{B}_\mathrm{RF} (t) = B_\mathrm{RF} \, \cos(\omega t + \varphi)\,\hat{\epsilon}$ is given by \mbox{$V_\mathrm{RF} = \mu\,B_\mathrm{RF}\cos(\omega t + \varphi)\,\mathbf{S} \cdot \hat{\epsilon}$,} where $\mu$ is the magnetic moment of the atomic spin\cite{SteckBook}, $\varphi$ is the field phase offset, and $\hat{\epsilon}$ is the RF B-field polarization unit vector.
-In order to couple the two $\ket{m}$-levels with one another, the RF field polarization must have non-zero projection in the $x-y$ plane, and its frequency must be close to resonance\cite{SteckBook,Bransden2003}, i.e.~$\omega = 2\pi\nu_0$.
+The interaction of an atomic spin $\mathbf{S}$ with a RF magnetic field $\mathbf{B}_\mathrm{RF} (t) = B_\mathrm{RF} \cos(\omega t + \varphi)\,\hat{\epsilon}$ is given by $V_\mathrm{RF} = g \mu_B B_\mathrm{RF}\cos(\omega t + \varphi)\,\mathbf{S} \cdot \hat{\epsilon}$, where $\mu_B$ is the Bohr magneton, $g$ is the relevant gyromagnetic factor\cite{SteckBook}, $\omega$ and $\varphi$ are the RF B-field angular frequency and phase offset, and $\hat{\epsilon}$ is the field polarization unit vector.
+In order to couple the two $\ket{m}$-levels with one another, the RF field polarization must have non-zero projection in the $x-y$ plane, and its frequency must be close to resonance\cite{SteckBook,Bransden2003}, i.e.~$\omega \simeq 2\pi\nu_0$.
 This is the principle behind the phenomenon of nuclear magnetic resonance (NMR).
-Taking now $\hat{\epsilon} = \mathbf{e}_y$ to maximize the coupling $V_\mathrm{RF}$, we can define the Rabi frequency $\Omega_R = \mu B_\mathrm{RF}/(2\hbar)$, characterizing the oscillation of populations between the two atomic levels\cite{Perrin2017,SteckBook}.
-The coupling strength of the RF field with an atomic spin is therefore proportional to its magnetic moment, which is fixed by the atomic isotope and the static offset field, and to the amplitude of the RF field component orthogonal to the quantization axis.
-The main objective of our design is maximizing the latter quantity for a given set of spatial constraints.
+Taking $\hat{\epsilon} = \mathbf{e}_y$ to maximize the coupling $V_\mathrm{RF}$, without loss of generality we can define the Rabi frequency $\Omega_R = \mu_{\perp} B_\mathrm{RF}/(2\hbar)$.
+Here, $\mu_{\perp}$ is the matrix element of the magnetic dipole moment (operator) $\mu_y=g \mu_B S_y$, i.e.~the transition dipole moment that sets the coupling strength between the two spin states~\cite{Perrin2017,SteckBook}${}^,$\footnote{ Note that in general both the transition dipole moment $\mu_{\perp}$ and the differential Zeeman shift $\delta\mu_\parallel$ of the two spin states depend on the magnetic dipole operator and on the quantization field amplitude $B_0$.
+However, while $\mu_{\perp}$ is the off-diagonal matrix element of the magnetic dipole operator evaluated between the two atomic states, $\delta\mu_\parallel$ is the difference between the expectation values of the longitudinal component of the magnetic dipole $\mu_z=g\mu_BS_z$, parallel to the quantization field $\mathbf{B}_0$.}.
+The coupling strength of the RF field with an atomic spin is therefore proportional to the magnetic moment component orthogonal to the quantization axis, which in turn depends on the atomic species and the amplitude of the quantization field $\mathbf{B}_0$, and to the amplitude $B_\perp$ of the RF field component orthogonal to the quantization $z$-axis.
+The main objective of our circuit design is to maximize the latter quantity for a given set of spatial constraints, while minimizing unwanted interference with the surrounding electronic instruments.